manips-sai-org/sai2-interfaces/docs/00-fundamentals/README.md

 * [MSET](https://redis.io/commands/mset)
 * [FLUSHALL](https://redis.io/commands/flushall)

+For the complete reference on Redis commands, see [this link](https://redis.io/commands).

 ### SAI Redis Conventions
 There are a couple of Redis conventions when writing a SAI program.
 Keys are typically namespaced, e.g. `sai2::interfaces::tutorial::key_name`.
 This avoids conflicts with other applications who may use the same key names.